Skip to content

 • No more than two Teaching Art Together applications will be accepted from one school or organization per fiscal year.

-• No more than forty days of residencies may be awarded to one teaching artist per fiscal year.
+• No more than 40 days of residencies may be awarded to one teaching artist per fiscal year.

-• Classes may not be combined to exceed more than 29 elementary students and 31 high school students with the artist during any one class session.
+• Classes may not be combined to exceed more than 29 elementary students or 31 high school students with the artist during any one class session.

 • Teachers may not leave artists alone with students for any reason.